TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/HowToUpdateDocs.rst

 ================

-Several suggestions have been made to improve the process but these still require more work or a decision, e.g.
+Several suggestions have been made to improve the process but these still require more work or a decision, for example

 *  `Link to changelog <https://github.com/TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/issues/110>`__
 *  `How can we get changes added to documentation early?
 And what is master: master or latest release? <https://github.com/TYPO3-Documentation/T3DocTeam/issues/133>`__